To view the criteria for each Category, please click on each Category Title below. Submissions for the 2020 Awards are now open.

-HR Person of the Year
+HR Person of the Year - in association with HRNZ

 Recognises excellence in identifying and acting in a way that shows that a “one size fits all” approach to managing people does not achieve fairness and equity of opportunity for everyone.
 Good people practices demand that people priorities are both consistently fair but also flexible and inclusive in ways that are designed to support business needs.